-The oral pulmonary hypertension agents are Food and Drug Administration (FDA)-approved for the treatment of patients with World Health Organization (WHO) Group I pulmonary arterial hypertension (PAH); however, there are differences in the study populations for which their FDA-approvals were based.
-Typically, PAH is characterized by an elevated pulmonary arterial pressure and an increased pulmonary vascular resistance leading to right-sided heart failure.
+The oral pulmonary hypertension agents are Food and Drug Administration (FDA)-approved for the treatment of patients with World Health Organization (WHO) Group I pulmonary arterial hypertension (PAH); however, there are differences in the study populations for which their FDA-approvals were based.1-10 Typically, PAH is characterized by an elevated pulmonary arterial pressure and an increased pulmonary vascular resistance leading to right-sided heart failure.
 The prevalence of PAH is estimated to be 15 cases/million adults.
-The disease has a poor prognosis and an approximate mortality rate of 15% within one year on therapy.
-The WHO classifies pulmonary hypertension into five groups.
+The disease has a poor prognosis and an approximate mortality rate of 15% within one year on therapy.10 The WHO classifies pulmonary hypertension into five groups.
 WHO Group I encompasses PAH, including idiopathic PAH, familial PAH, and PAH associated with connective tissue disorders, portal hypertension, human immunodeficiency virus infection, drugs and toxins and other disorders that affect the small pulmonary muscular arterioles.
-Patients with PAH are assessed based on the WHO and New York Heart Association (NYHA) functional classes that describe the disease severity from little (class I) to significant (class IV) impact on patient physical activity.
+Patients with PAH are assessed based on the WHO and New York Heart Association (NYHA) functional classes that describe the disease severity from little (class I) to significant (class IV) impact on patient physical activity.11

-Four classes of medications are currently FDA-approved for the treatment of WHO Group I PAH: prostanoids, endothelin receptor antagonists (ERAs), phosphodiesterase (PDE)-5 inhibitors and soluble quanylate cyclase stimulators.
-1-9,12 In PAH, prostacyclin synthase is reduced resulting in inadequate production of prostacyclin I2, a potent vasodilator with antiproliferative effects and an inhibitor of platelet aggregation.
-The prostanoids act as vasodilators and platelet aggregation inhibitors.
-Currently, iloprost (Ventavis®) and treprostinil (Tyvaso®, Orenitram®) and treprostinil extended-release tablets are the only prostanoids available orally; however, other products are available for intravenous or subcutaneous administration.
-1,4,9 Endothelial dysfunction in PAH causes increased production of endothelin-1 resulting in vasoconstriction, which is mediated by the endothelin receptors, ET_A and ET_B. ^{2,3,7,10} Stimulation of ET_A causes vasoconstriction and cell proliferation, while stimulation of ET_B results in vasodilatation, antiproliferation and endothelin-1 clearance.^{2,3} The ERAs, ambrisentan (Letairis[®]), bosentan (Tracleer[®]) and macitentan (Opsumit®) competitively bind to both receptors with different affinities.
-Ambrisentan is highly selective for the ET_A receptor, while bosentan is slightly more selective for the ET_A receptor than the ET_B receptor.
+Four classes of medications are currently FDA-approved for the treatment of WHO Group I PAH: prostanoids, endothelin receptor antagonists (ERAs), phosphodiesterase (PDE)-5 inhibitors and soluble guanylate cyclase stimulators.12 In PAH, prostacyclin synthase is reduced resulting in inadequate production of prostacyclin I_2 , a potent vasodilator with antiproliferative effects and an inhibitor of platelet aggregation.10 The prostanoids act as vasodilators and platelet aggregation inhibitors.
+Currently, iloprost (Ventavis[®]) and treprostinil (Tyvaso[®]) inhaled formulations are the only prostanoids available orally; however, other products are available for intravenous or subcutaneous administration.^{1,8} Endothelial dysfunction in PAH causes increased production of endothelin-1 resulting in vasoconstriction, which is mediated by the endothelin receptors, ET{A} and $\text{ET}{B}^{2,3,10}$ Stimulation of ET{A} causes vasoconstriction and cell proliferation, while stimulation of ET_B results in vasodilatation, antiproliferation and endothelin-1 clearance.^{2,3} The ERAs, ambrisentan (Letairis[®]), bosentan (Tracleer[®]) and macitentan (Opsumit[®]) competitively bind to both receptors with different affinities.
+Ambrisentan is highly selective for the ETA receptor, while bosentan is slightly more selective for the ET_A receptor than the ET_B receptor.
 Macitentan is associated with a high affinity and sustained occupancy of both ET receptors.
-However, the clinical significance of receptor affinities of the ERAs has not been established.^{2,3,7} In patients with PAH there is also an impaired release of nitric oxide by the vascular endothelium thereby reducing cyclic guanosine monophosphate (cGMP) concentrations.
-The PDE-5 enzyme is the predominant phosphodiesterase in the pulmonary vasculature and is responsible for the degradation of cGMP.
-10 The PDE-5 inhibitors, sildenafil (Revatio®) and tadalafil (Adcirca®), increase the concentrations of cGMP resulting in relaxation of pulmonary vascular bed.
-5,6 In August 2012, the prescribing information for sildenafil was updated to include a warning against the use of sildenafil in pediatric patients due to increased mortality seen in long-term clinical.
-5 Currently, sildenafil tablets are the only oral PAH agent available generically.
-Soluble guanylate cyclase (sGC) is an enzyme present in the cardiopulmonary system and is the receptor for nitric oxide.
+However, the clinical significance of receptor affinities of the ERAs has not been established.^{2,3} In patients with PAH there is also an impaired release of nitric oxide by the vascular endothelium thereby reducing cyclic guanosine monophosphate (cGMP) concentrations.
+The PDE-5 enzyme is the predominant phosphodiesterase in the pulmonary vasculature and is responsible for the degradation of cGMP.10 The PDE-5 inhibitors, sildenafil (Revatio[®]) and tadalafil (Adcirca[®]), increase the concentrations of cGMP resulting in relaxation of pulmonary vascular bed.^{4,5} In August 2012, the prescribing information for sildenafil was updated with a warning stating that the use of sildenafil in pediatric patients is not recommended due to increased mortality associated with higher doses, and noted that lower doses are not effective in improving exercise capacity.4 Currently, sildenafil is the only oral PAH agent available generically.9 Soluble guanylate cyclase (sGC) is an enzyme present in the cardiopulmonary system and is the receptor for nitric oxide.
 When bound to nitric oxide, sGC catalyzes synthesis of cGMP, which plays a role in the regulating processes that influence vascular tone, proliferation, fibrosis and inflammation.
-Riociguat (Adempas®) stimulation of this nitric oxide-sGC-cGMP pathway leads to increased generation of cGMP and thus, vasodilation.8
+Riociguat (Adempas[®]) stimulation of this nitric oxide-sGC-cGMP pathway leads to increased generation of cGMP and thus, vasodilation.8